serj162218/serj162218.github.io/posts/chang-yong-de-cheng-shi-ma-javascript.md

 arr1.concat(arr2) // return a new array with two arrays combination, it won't change neither arr1 nor arr2.

-include(val) //return true if array contains this value, else return false
+includes(val) //return true if array contains this value, else return false

 indexOf(val) //like include, but return the position, or -1